psolymos/moosecounter/inst/shiny/docs.md

 locations with potential high numbers of moose.

-You can download the run info, settings, data, and bootstrap runs as an Excel file by clicking “Download results as Excel file”.
+You can download the run info, settings, data, and bootstrap runs as an Excel file by clicking “Download full results as Excel file”.

 ------------------------------------------------------------------------